 Hospital Uncompensated Care Trends

 The Affordable Care Act (ACA) cut Federal Medicaid DSH funding under the assumption that fewer uninsured Americans would result in hospitals providing less uncompensated care—but that has not happened.
 From 2013 to 2019, New York DSH hospitals’ total uncompensated care losses increased by $3.3 billion.
 In 2019, New York DSH hospitals reported losing nearly $6.7 billion from treating Medicaid patients, representing 82% of their total reported uncompensated care for Medicaid DSH purposes (i.e., losses from treating Medicaid and uninsured patients).
-Congress must maintain Medicaid DSH funding at its current levels to subsidize these losses.

 How the ACA Impacted Medicaid DSH

 Since the ACA’s enactment, Congress has legislatively delayed, restructured, or eliminated Medicaid DSH cuts that were originally scheduled to occur from FY 2014 through FY 2020.
 Congress most recently eliminated the FY 2024 cut and delayed the remaining cuts in the Consolidated Appropriations Act, 2024 (CAA).
-Under current law, the $8 billion annual cuts are scheduled to occur starting January 1, 2025, and continue at this level through FY 2027.
+Under current law, the $8 billion annual cuts are scheduled to start on January 1, 2025, and continue at this level through FY 2027.

 The ACA requires the Centers for Medicare & Medicaid Services (CMS) to develop a methodology to reduce Federal Medicaid DSH allotments by the above-specified amount each year.
 The largest reductions are imposed on the states with the lowest percentage of uninsured individuals and those that do not target their DSH payments to hospitals with high volumes of Medicaid patients and uncompensated care.
 Smaller reductions are imposed on low-DSH states (defined as states with total DSH payments of between zero and 3% of total Medicaid spending).